Jawi script: The spread and extent of Jawi script

+As the public educational system stopped producing Jawi texts, Jawi literature printed by private companies became dominant.
+Most privately produced Jawi textbooks were targeted at Islamic schools, and their contents were more conservative than in the former public school textbooks.
+This shift in usage led to Jawi becoming closely associated with Islam and Malay identity, with Rumi replacing its use for non-religious purposes.
+Over time, the use of Jawi in Malaysia became a sensitive issue.
+Some view attempts to promote Jawi as Islamisation or Malay chauvinism.
+Conversely, some view Jawi as a religious script that should not be used by non-Muslims.

 Jawi today

 Today, Jawi is one of the official scripts of Brunei.
 In Malaysia, it is used for religious and cultural administration in the states of Terengganu, Kelantan, Kedah, Perlis, Penang, Pahang and Johor.
 Various efforts were in place to revive the Jawi script in Malaysia and Brunei due to its role in the Malay and Islamic spheres.
-Jawi scripts are also seen at the rear of Malaysian ringgit and Brunei dollar banknotes.
-The Malays in Patani still use Jawi today for the same reasons.
+Jawi is also seen on the reverse of Malaysian ringgit and Brunei dollar banknotes.
+Malays in Patani still use Jawi today for the same reasons.

+Despite its decline in usage, Malay in Jawi script is available as a language option on some technology platforms and video games developed outside of Malaysia, including MediaWiki (United States), and Minecraft (Sweden).